niplav/site/data.md

 	sed 's/nothing/Nothing/g;s/mindfulness/Mindfulness/' |
 	sort |
 	uniq >newmood.csv

+Finally I rename the mood columns simply to "happy", "content", "relaxed", and "horny".

 The file contains (because of a slight screwup) some duplicated entries.<!--TODO: remove these (by hand or otherwise?)-->